House Moves Closer to a Possible Vote on Year-Round E15 Sales

 While there is no guarantee a House vote will happen today, the measure has officially been placed on the congressional calendar.

-WASHINGTON (RFD NEWS) — House lawmakers are gearing up for a vote on year-round E-15 sales, with action potentially coming as soon as today.
+WASHINGTON (RFD NEWS) — House lawmakers are gearing up for a vote on year-round E-15 sales, with some action potentially coming as soon as today.

 Nebraska Congressman Adrian Smith rallied outside the Capitol this week, arguing the current system is unsustainable for farmers already facing low corn prices and rising input costs.